gw4e/gw4e.github.io/pages/mydoc/mydoc_supported_features.md

    6. Automated analyzes and checks of graphs with configurable severity levels
    7. Refactoring capabilities
    8. Ability to run and debug GraphWalker tests
+   9. Ability to generate manual tests in spreadsheet
+  10. Ability to generate offline tests
+  11. Creating fixed guided path to be run for debugging
-   9. Learning capabilities with a bunch of Eclipse cheat sheets (integrated tutorials) to guide you through GW4E main features.
+  12. Learning capabilities with a bunch of Eclipse cheat sheets (integrated tutorials) to guide you through GW4E main features.